-In addition, we tested a sample of application changes, noting instances of:
+We tested a sample of application changes, noting:

-- Systems requests and data fixes that were missing documentation of all required approvals, and - Post Implementation Reviews that were not completed.
+- Documentation was not maintained of the migration dates, - Systems requests were missing documentation of the requestor and required approvals, and - Post Implementation Reviews were not completed.

-Further, in order to determine whether the Office maintained proper segregation of duties over network application changes, we requested the population of developers.
-In response to our request, the Office provided numerous different listings; however, the Office did not provide documentation demonstrating any of the listings were complete and accurate.
+Further, in order to determine whether the Office maintained proper segregation of duties over application changes, we requested the population of developers.
+In response to our request, the Office provided numerous populations; however, the Office did not provide documentation demonstrating the populations were complete and accurate.